The Gregory Brothers: Happy Sad Songs

 A series of covers of popular songs were arranged, performed and shared by the Gregory Brothers through Vine, Facebook and YouTube.
 Somewhat uniquely, these covers switched the key of the song between major and minor, giving otherwise happy songs a melancholy tone while sad songs sounded more joyful.
 In March 2014, and again in September 2016, the Gregory Brothers released compilation albums of some such covers.

 Love Is Like Drugs

 In November 2016, the Gregory Brothers collaborated with Jon Jafari (aka JonTron) and created a comedy album entitled Love Is Like Drugs.
 The album managed to reach number two on the Billboard chart of comedy albums of the week of November 26.

 Sleigh Ride / Fireside

 A Christmas album, featuring original music and upbeat covers of popular Christmas and winter songs performed by The Gregory Brothers, debuted on November 15, 2018.
 The album was released in both standard and deluxe editions.
 A public livestream of The Gregory Brothers performing the album premiered on December 6, 2018.

+Duolingo on Ice (Original Broadway Recording)

+A Spotify-only EP released on April 1, 2024 with 4 tracks promoting a non-existing Duolingo on Ice show.